camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/60-signal-events.html.md

 ## Throwing Signal Events via API

-A signal can either be thrown by a process instance using a bpmn construct or programmatically using java API.
+A signal can either be thrown by a process instance using a BPMN construct or programmatically using java API.
 The following methods on the org.camunda.bpm.engine.RuntimeService can be used to throw a signal programmatically:

 ```java
 RuntimeService.signalEventReceived(String signalName);